HenriMichelon/vireo_rhi/docs/001_tutorial_triangle.md

 The next step is to tell the graphic API how to pass this data format to the vertex shader once it's been uploaded into GPU memory.
-We have to describe each field of the `Vertex` struct :
+We have to describe each field of the `Vertex` struct using [VertexAttributeDesc](https://henrimichelon.github.io/Vireo/structvireo_1_1VertexAttributeDesc.html), after the triangle data:

     const std::vector<vireo::VertexAttributeDesc> vertexAttributes{
         {"POSITION", vireo::AttributeFormat::R32G32B32_FLOAT, offsetof(Vertex, pos)},